Check out these anxiety books for kids, from going to school, dealing with separation anxiety, making mistakes, or worrying about the world.

 No doubt, anxiety is a real issue, and one you should definitely let her pediatrician know about so you can take appropriate steps, should you need to.
 But more often than not, her behavior is likely normal and common for kids her age.

-Still, you can do plenty to ease her anxieties when a worry takes hold, including reading anxiety books for kids.
+Still, you can do plenty to ease her anxieties when a worry takes hold, including reading children’s books.

-Reading books and illustrations together about similar issues she feels will reassure her that what she feels is normal.
-She can put names and labels to her emotions, and can see how other characters might respond to similar circumstances.
+Reading books together about similar issues she feels can reassure her that what she feels is normal.
+She can put names and labels to her emotions and can see how other characters might respond to similar circumstances.

 And it gives her an opportunity to open up about how she feels.
 She realizes that she has little to worry about—and the courage to face them if needed.

-I compiled my favorite anxiety books for kids that I’ve read to my three kids.
+I compiled my favorite books that I’ve read to my three kids.
 After you check out the books, take a look at several tips and resources to help your child’s anxieties:

 Owl Babies by Martin Waddell and Patrick Benson